Şehzade Ibrahim Tevfik: Personal life

 His fourth wife was Hatice Şadiye Hanım.
 She was born on 1 April 1898 in Kabataş, Istanbul.
 She was the daughter of Çürüksulu Süleyman Bahri Pasha Tavdgiridze and Hatice Hanım.
 They married on 27 March 1919 in the Beşiktaş Palace.
 In 1920, she gave birth to Şehzade Burhaneddin Cem, followed by Şehzade Bayezid Osman in 1924.
 They divorced in 1930.
 Following her divorce, Şadiye met American businessman William Thallon Daus in Paris.
 They married in 1932, and had two sons, Rudolph Halouk and Bahri Lawrence.
 She died on 9 August 1986.

 His fifth wife was Hayriye Hanım.
 She was born in 1914.
 She was a Bosnian.
 They married in 1927.
 In 1928, she gave birth to a daughter, Fevziye Sultan.
-In 1930, she entrusted her daughter to Şehzade Ömer Faruk and Sabiha Sultan, and went to live in with another relative.
+In 1930, she entrusted her daughter to Şehzade Ömer Faruk and Sabiha Sultan, and went to live with another relative.
 In 1931, after Tevfik's death, she came back to Nice, took her daughter, and went first to Paris, and then to Egypt, where she married a Tatar by the name of Seyfulin Bey, who brought up Fevziye as if she were his own daughter.
 She died on 4 August 2001 in Paris, France, and was buried in Muslim cemetery in Thiais, Val-de-Marne, France.

 Later life and death

-In March 1920, following the Occupation of Constantinople, Tevfik and one of his wives were arrested by the British in order to threat the Ottoman dynasty.
+In March 1920, following the Occupation of Constantinople, Tevfik and one of his wives were arrested by the British in order to threaten the Ottoman dynasty.

 At the exile of the imperial family in March 1924, Tevfik settled in France with his two wives, three children and servants.
 His two daughters, who had already been married, were also exiled.
 The trustee assigned to sell all the properties the Ottoman dynasty left behind in Turkey betrayed them.
 He sold the properties, but he spent the money himself, putting Tevfik and his family in a very difficult financial situation.

 Tevfik first moved to Paris with his family.
 They settled in a hotel in Champs-Élysées, where they lived for some time.
 Then they moved to a large apartment.
 Here his wife Şadiye Hanım led a very extravagant life, which left Tevfik penniless.
-He then went to live outside in Nice in a village up in the hills in with his last wife Hayriye Hanım.
+He then went to live outside in Nice in a village up in the hills with his last wife Hayriye Hanım.

 Although he was a piano virtuoso, Tevfik, who was very shy, could not play his piano to an audience and could only perform his art from behind a curtain.
 He was offered a position as a concert pianist at the Salle Pleyel in Paris but declined the offer.

 Şehzade Ömer Faruk, who was also in financial trouble, was informed about Tevfik's situation and invited him and his family to his house in Nice, France.
 He was a quiet and peaceful person, whose presence was barely felt.
-He only left the house for only one day a week.
+He only left the house for one day a week.

 He died of a heart attack on 31 December 1931, and was buried in a common grave next to a Christian.